vylorane/virtual-moped-exercise/README.md

 - The moped's gas tank stores up to 1 gallon.
 It comes pre-filled.
 - Driving the moped burns 1/20th of gallon per city block.
 - If the user enters the command, "`how we doin'?`", the program outputs the current level of gasoline in the tank, as a percentage.
-- If the Moped runs out of gas, the user is notified that the Moped has run out of gas and no longer drives, and the program should quit.
+- If the Moped runs out of gas, the user is notified that the Moped has run out of gas ("We have run out of gas.
+Bye bye!") and no longer drives, and the program should quit.
 - To refill the gas tank, the user simply instructs the program to "`fill 'er up`".

 ### Homing